angular/components/src/cdk/testing/test-harnesses.md

 to improve the test readability.

 Note that `await` statements block the execution of your test until the associated `Promise` resolves.
-There are often times when you want to perform multiple actions simultaneously and wait until they're all done rather than blocking.
-For example, reading multiple properties off a harness.
+Occasionally, you may want to perform multiple actions simultaneously and wait until they're all done rather than performing each action sequentially.
+For example, reading multiple properties off a single component.
 In these situations use the `parallel` function to parallelize the operations.
 The parallel function works similarly to `Promise.all`, while also optimizing change detection, so it is not run an excessive number of times.
-For example:
+The following code demonstrates how you can read multiple properties from a harness with `parallel`:

 ```ts
 it('reads properties in parallel', async () => {